otrosien/spring-statemachine-jpa-and-rest/README.md

 ### Generic components

+- *ContextEntity* : Interface combining the role of a statemachine context object and spring-hateoas Identifiable

 - *ContextObjectEventResourceProcessor* : For adding the links to the response.

 - *StateMachineContextConverter* : The converter from StateMachineContext to byte[] and back.